SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 When you get backed up and you just can’t go, it’s as simple as eating some prunes or drinking prune juice.
 No need for fancy medications.
 Mother nature has made something that does the trick.

 If you have severely dry skin, eczema, or psoriasis, you can try an oatmeal bath.
 These conditions are very uncomfortable in normal circumstances, but in a survival situation, they can lead to sores which lead to bacteria and that could even kill you if you don’t have access to proper treatment.

 There’s nothing quite like honey for a cough or sore throat.
 It’s why many over-the-counter products today for cough contain honey.
 You can just go straight to the source.

 35. Aloe for Burns

-If you have a fresh aloe plant, you can just break off a small part of the leave and access the gel inside.
-This can be used for cuts, scrapes and burns and it will help you heal faster, while also easing the pain.
+If you have a fresh aloe plant, you can just break off a small part of the leaf and access the gel inside.
+This can be used for cuts, scrapes, and burns and it will help you heal faster, while also easing the pain.

 36. Duct Tape for Wart Removal